 - Heat up a small pot with 3 tablespoons extra virgin olive oil, stir-fry the Chilli paste for 5 minutes on low or until aromatic.
 Turn off the heat and add the rest of the ingredients for the special chilli sauce and stir and mix well.
 Set aside.

-- Sift the gluten free corn (maize) flour into a bowl.
+- Sift the corn starch into a mixing bowl.
 Add in the Chinese five spice powder and salt and mix well with a whisk.

 - Heat up a non-stick frying pan with 1 inch rice bran oil.